Menemen (food)

 Menemen is a popular traditional Turkish dish that includes eggs, tomato, green peppers, and spices such as ground black and red pepper cooked in olive oil.
 Menemen is commonly eaten for breakfast and served with bread.
-Its name originates from a small town in İzmir Province.
+Its name originates from Menemen, a small town in İzmir Province.
 Menemen may be made with onions, but the addition of onions is often debated and is more common when the dish is eaten as a main dish, rather than at breakfast.